DivanteLtd/shopware2vuestorefront/README.md

 ```

 Change the `vue-storefront-api/config/local.json` setting the `platform` to `shopware`.
-In the end - set the `Shopware 6` API credentials in the `vue-storefront-api/config/local.json`.
+In the end - set the `Neto` API credentials in the `vue-storefront-api/config/local.json`.

 Example shopware credentials inside `vue-storefront-api/config/local.json`
 ```json